aimms/how-to/Articles/13/13-Solver-Logging-IDE.rst

 Solvers can share information about the solution process up to a very detailed level.
 To avoid overhead in generating information that is not inspected anyway, the AIMMS IDE defaults to not sharing any information.

-Get started with log files
+Get Started with Log Files
 ---------------------------

 The first option is to set the option ``solver_listing_messages`` to ``all``.